Wondering how to create a bulletproof user acquisition strategy for mobile games?

-As you know, a mobile game needs players in order to be successful and profitable.
+A mobile game needs players to be successful and profitable.
 If nobody is playing your game, all that hard work and money you put into making it will go to waste.

 Thus, you need a reliable way of getting people to install your game.